Sports Broadcasting: Trends in the Year of Olympics and EURO

 But what if everybody could get a seat in the stadium, watching the next Super Bowl live from the first row?
 Impossible you say?
 Well, not completely… Okay sure, we’re not talking about real seats but about virtual seats – powered by VR and AR!

 This is just one trend we might see coming in the near future, and there are a lot more trends we’ll probably witness in no time.
-As we already mentioned in a recent article (Get ready: Testbirds @ MWC 2020), a lot of those trends are closely tied to the further rollout of 5G and the related expansion of VR, AR, AI, and IoT.
+A lot of those trends are closely tied to the further rollout of 5G and the related expansion of VR, AR, AI, and IoT.
 (Wow, that was a lot of abbreviations! 😉 )

 So let’s have a look at some of the predicted trends in the sports broadcasting industry that are likely to arrive soon.